 In March Richard was in the pub and he showed his friends the prototype.
 Brian disappeared early, which if you knew Brian you'd know is very unusual behaviour.
 But later that evening he emailed Richard a picture of the Freaks in the factory with the words "Sorry I didn't say goodbye.
 Really like your new game so I thought I'd have a (slightly drunk) blast at some graphics".
 A conversation followed and Brian became the visual designer for the game.

 The collaboration between Richard and Brian has resulted in a richer setting and characterisation for the game that draws players into the unique mechanic at its heart.

-Freak Factory was released on iOS and Android on 27th July and was released on Windows Phone on 5th October.
+Freak Factory was released on iOS and Android on 27th July 2015.
 The game was announced with a teaser trailer introducing the factory and the Freaks within it.

 - Easy and fun to play yet challenging to master.